Geography (Geographic Information Science and Technology) - Bachelor of Science

 A Suggested Plan of Study for Students

-This roadmap assumes student placement in MATH 1430G Applications of Calculus I or MATH 1511G Calculus and Analytic Geometry I and ENGL 1110G Composition I .
-The contents and order of this roadmap may vary depending on initial student placement in mathematics and English.
+This roadmap assumes student placement in MATH 1220G College Algebra (or an alternative "Area II: Mathematics" course listed under the Requirements tab in the catalog) and in ENGL 1110G Composition I (or in an alternative "English Composition - Level I" course listed under the Requirements tab in the catalog) .
+The contents and order of this roadmap may vary depending on initial student placement in Mathematics and English.
 It is only a suggested plan of study for students and is not intended as a contract.
 Course availability may vary from fall to spring semester and may be subject to modification or change.
+A grade of "C-" or better is required for all courses taken for the major.
+Students may not take any of these courses S/U.

 Plan of Study Grid